nuwavetech/nonstop-integration-showcase/service/README.md

 + sg-transaction-template-id - The SendGrid email template ID for payment notifications.
 + sg-card-status-template-id - The SendGrid email template ID for card status notifications.

++ enable-auth-exits - Set to 1 to enable the LightWave Auth Exits feature.
+Enabling this feature will invoke the sample Token Server application.
+The Token Server will load the tokens from the *twilio-auth-file* and the *sg-auth-file*.
++ twilio-auth-file - The name of the TWAUTH file.
++ sg-auth-file - The name of the SGAUTH file.

 The LightWave Server API is configured to use the value of the =NSIS-PATHMON DEFINE as the Pathmon process name.
 This DEFINE is set by the SETENV macro.
 The LightWave Server instance must be restarted with this DEFINE set in order to for the DEFINE to recognized.

 ### SMS Configuration